Skip to content ↓

 CURRICULUM DESIGN

-Maths and English are core subjects of the National Curriculum and are taught daily in each year group alongside reading.
+Maths and English are core subjects of the National Curriculum and are taught daily in each year group, alongside Phonics and Reading.
 Reading is at the heart of our curriculum and is embedded in every subject that we teach in some capacity.
 Challenging, engaging and stimulating texts are a driver to develop children's reading and comprehension skills and passion for the subject of reading.
-Further information about these core subjects can be found in our English and Maths subheadings.
+Further information about these core subjects can be found on our English and Maths pages.

 Across our curriculum, relevant and purposeful links are made to spiritual, moral, social and cultural development, British Values and UNICEF rights.
 Children have a depth of understanding about these areas of the curriculum as they are interwoven in all teaching and learning.